Landing Pages vs. Home Pages. What’s the Difference?

 - Use the checklist below as a rough framework.
 Instead of starting with the dreaded “blank canvas”, use the framework to understand what page elements to include, where they fit, and what they should do.
 The guide is meant as a starting point; there’s no single “right” answer.
 You just have to create and test to find out what works for YOU.

 - Use the right tools to quickly build pages, capture leads, and track conversions.
 LeadPages, Unbounce, and InstaPage are all valid solutions, but they are relatively expensive and showing their age.
-We’ve switched over to the combination of Elementor to build landing pages, plus Convert Pro or Popup Maker to create forms.
+We’ve switched over to Elementor to build landing pages, including lead forms, and popups.
+It’s the same tool we use to build entire sites.
 Low cost and effective.

 Use this guide to create an effective home or landing page that can be deployed quickly, has a structured but flexible flow, and hits both rational and emotional points that help sell your offer.
 (Home pages will likely condense these steps or move them to other pages.)